lekrsu/shfw-walkthrough/README.md

 ### Usage

 Please be aware that the information provided below is intended for practical use, but it should be used with caution.
+Remember, field weakening in it's nature will not be efficient.

 #### [Ninebot G30](#ninebot-g30)